shadders360/cqrs/README.md

 ##Things to do
 * Dockerize the application with multi layer docker build layers final image jre not jdk
-* docker start up fix boot app fails in no db connection. can be fixed with container auto start or other
+* docker start up fix boot app fails when no db connection. can be fixed with container auto start or other
 * sort out the path of all the endpoints into a web portal
 * add integration test when docker container is built using docker plugin
 * use REACT to build simple front end